-On November 23, Say Yeah partnered with Boost Agents and Eighty-Eight to continue the Disrupting with Digital event series, this time focusing on the benefits cross-organization collaboration has on driving customer experience and service excellence, and highlighting effective omnichannel strategies.
+On November 23, Say Yeah partnered with Boost Agents to continue the Disrupting with Digital event series, this time focusing on the benefits cross-organization collaboration has on driving customer experience and service excellence, and highlighting effective omnichannel strategies.
 Our accomplished speakers shared their expertise on leading transformation initiatives across a variety of organizations throughout their careers.

 Keynote speaker, Gina Baillie, Director of Customer Journey Management at World Vision, shared a case study on the organization, highlighting steps it took to break down organizational silos that were causing internal friction and customer engagement issues.
 Gina highlighted the benefit of the whole team sharing the same goals and maintaining a mutual cultural mindset centered around the customer.

 “We need to hire people who can say ‘we’, not, ‘I think it should be this way.’
 We need people who can impact and influence not through title.
 We need people who can build relationships and build trust in relationships.”

 Finding the right footing between stakeholders from across World Vision was accomplished by a series of cross-organization collaboration exercises.
 The most impactful effort was bringing a cross-functional group of internal division leaders together to map out the digital ecosystem at World Vision and evaluate together how this served and impacted customers.
 The resulting digital ecosystem journey map quickly highlighted ways the cross-functional groups could better work together to improve customer engagement and more effectively prioritize work efforts.

 “Customers have functional and emotional needs; the customer journey addresses that,” said Baillie.
 The result for World Vision has been cross-organization alignment to prioritize digital channel work that everyone agrees will have a direct impact on customers.